-LEGAL CLUSTER (LET) PARALEGAL COURT REPORTING
+LEGAL CLUSTER (LET) PARALEGAL

-- LET 1113 Introduction to Law.
+LET 1113 - Introduction to Law.
 This course provides an overview of major principles and functions of the state and federal legal systems, introduces various legal fields for professional opportunities, presents legal vocabulary, gives an overview of different areas of law, and presents ethics.
+(3,3,0)

-(3,3,0) - LET 1213 Legal Research.
+LET 1213 - Legal Research.
 This course is an introduction to basic sources of law and the methods of legal research, including ethics.
+(3,2,2)

-(3,2,2) - LET 1513 Family Law.
+LET 1513 - Family Law.
 This course is a study of the areas of law pertaining to domestic relations, emphasizing ethics.
 Prerequisites: LET 1113, LET 1213.
+(3,3,0)

-(3,3,0) - LET 1523 Wills and Estates.
+LET 1523 - Wills and Estates.
 This course is an introduction to the laws of inheritance and estates, basic concepts of estates and wills, probate procedures, and preparation of documents while emphasizing ethics.
 Prerequisites: LET 1113, LET 1213.
+(3,3,0)

-(3,3,0) - LET 1713 Legal Writing.
+LET 1713 - Legal Writing.
 This course includes composition of legal communications, briefs memoranda, and other legal documents with an emphasis on ethical considerations.
 Prerequisite: LET 1113, LET 1213.
+(3,2,2)

-(3,2,2) - LET 2313 Civil Litigation I. This course is designed to study the litigation process.
+LET 2313 - Civil Litigation I. This course is designed to study the litigation process.
 Emphasis is on the structure of the Mississippi Court System and on gathering information and evidence, summarizing and arranging materials, maintaining docket and file control, developing a litigation case, and interviewing clients and witnesses, using ethical standards.
 Prerequisite: LET 1113, LET 1213.
+(3,2,2)

+Information is subject to change.
+Please go to www.mgccc.edu for the most current information.
+For information requests, call 601-928-6384.

-(3,2,2) - LET 2323 Torts.
+LET 2323 - Torts.
 This course provides instruction in the area of law, which deals with private and civil wrongs and injuries as distinguished from breach of contract.
 Concentrates on the elements of a tort, type of tort, damages, ethics, and remedies.
 Prerequisites: LET 1113.
 LET 1213.
+(3,3,0)

-(3,3,0) - LET 2333 Civil Litigation II.
+LET 2333 - Civil Litigation II.
 This course is designed to continue the study of the litigation process from discovery through appeal.
 Prerequisites: LET 1113, LET 1213, LET 2313.
+(3,2,2)

-(3,2,2) - LET 2453 Real Property I. This course is an introduction to real property law including ownership and transfer, employing ethics.
+LET 2453 - Real Property I. This course is an introduction to real property law including ownership and transfer, employing ethics.
 Prerequisites: LET 1113, LET 1213.
+(3,2,2)

-(3,2,2) - LET 2463 Real Property II.
-This course examines legal documents related to real property as recorded in the chancery clerk's office, the tax assessor's office, and the circuit clerk's office and compile a title abstract and complete an assignment to prepare a real estate file from transaction through closing and post closing implementing ethics.
+LET 2463 - Real Property II.
+This course examines legal documents related to real property as recorded in the chancery clerk's office, the tax assessor's office, and the circuit clerk's office and compile a title abstract and complete an assignment to prepare a real estate file from transaction through closing and post - closing implementing ethics.
 Prerequisites: LET 1113, LET 1213, LET 2453.
-(3,2,2) - LET 2523 Bankruptcy Law.
-This course is an introduction to federal bankruptcy law.
-Emphasis is placed on federal bankruptcy statutes, chapters and forms.
-PrerequisiteS: LET 1113, LET 1213.
-(3,3,0) - LET 2633 Law Office Management.
+(3,2,2)

+LET 2633 - Law Office Management.
 This course provides practical application of daily legal office skills needed in the legal field, professional enrichment presentations, history of the profession, professional ethics through fact analysis, and an overview of law office management.
-Prerequisite: LET 1113 (3,3,0) - LET 2923 Internship for Paralegals.
+Prerequisite: LET 1113 (3,3,0)

+LET 2923 - Internship for Paralegals.
 Supervised practical experience in a private law office, courts, government offices and agencies, corporations or trust departments of banks.
 Provides students the opportunity to apply theory presented in the classroom in a supervised work setting.
 (3,135 clock hours)